apache/mynewt-site/docs/os/tutorials/olimex.md

 <br>

-   **Note #2:** If you want to erase the flash and load the image again you may use the following commands from within gdb. `flash erase_sector 0 0 x` tells it to erase sectors 0 through x.
+If you want to erase the flash and load the image again you may use the following commands from within gdb. `flash erase_sector 0 0 x` tells it to erase sectors 0 through x.
 When you ask it to display (in hex notation) the contents of the sector starting at location 'lma,' you should see all f's.
 The memory location 0x8000000 is the start or origin of the flash memory contents and is specified in the olimex_stm32-e407_devboard.ld linker script.
 The flash memory locations is specific to the processor.
 ```no-highlight
     (gdb) monitor flash erase_sector 0 0 4
     erased sectors 0 through 4 on flash bank 0 in 2.296712s